sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 Event filters allow you to fine-tune how your events are handled and [reduce alert fatigue][7].
 In this guide, your event filter will send notifications only when an event's state changes (for example, from `warning` to `critical` or from `critical` to `ok`).

-Here's an overview of how the filter will work:
+Here's an overview of how the `state_change_only` filter will work:

 - If CPU usage reaches 75%, you will receive **one** email notification for the change to `warning` status
 - If CPU usage stays at 75% for the next hour, you **will not** receive repeated email notifications every 60 seconds during that hour